 Cancellations due to weather will be announced on our Facebook page.

-The Sicangu Harvest Market is a seasonal farmers’ market based in Mission, SD and operated by the Sicangu Food Sovereignty Initiative.
-The market offers fresh, local produce from the Food Sovereignty Inititive’s Three Sisters Farm, as well as local meat, vegetables, bread, eggs, indigenous ingredients, and homemade art & jewelry.
+The Sicangu Harvest Market is a seasonal farmers’ market based in Mission, SD operated by the Sicangu Food Sovereignty Initiative.
+The market offers fresh, local produce from the Food Sovereignty Inititive’s Three Sisters Farm, as well as local meat, vegetables, bread, eggs, baked goods, indigenous ingredients, and homemade art & jewelry.

 Our Mission is a reconnection of the Lakota Oyate with culturally relevant and sustainable food systems by operating a tribally supported farmers market that provides: economic outlets for farmers and producers, access to locally crafted, traditional and farm fresh products, & education and culture surrounding food and sustainable agriculture.